matteo14c/HaploCoV/README.md

 <br>`AsiaSO::India::Delhi:5 AsiaSO::India::WestBengal:1`

 Indicates that the novel candidate lineage/variant had a prevalence above the minimum cut-off value at 5 distinct intervals in Delhi and at only a single interval in
-West Bengal
+West Bengal.

 ### Increase (2 fold by default)

-For every interval/span of time (default 4 weeks) where the novel candidate lineage/variant had a prevalence above the user defined threshold, and an increase of X folds (X=2 by default) or higher in prevalence, this section reports:
+For every interval/span of time (default 4 weeks) where the novel candidate lineage/variant had a prevalence above the user defined threshold and an increase of X folds (X=2 by default) or higher in prevalence, this section reports:

 The place were the increase was observed, the prevalence at the initial time point of the interval, and the prevalence at the last time point of the interval